stcorp/harp/doc/operations.rst

         For each variable an associated averaging kernel (and associated a-priori, if applicable) needs to be present in the collocated dataset.

+    ``sort(variable)``
+        Reorder a dimension for all variables in the product such that the variable provided as parameter ends up being sorted.
+The variable should be one dimensional and the dimension that gets reordered is this dimension of the referenced variable.

     ``valid(variable)``
         Exclude invalid values of the specified variable (values outside the valid range of the variable, or NaN).